You can search for courses, events, people, and anything else.

 Haven’t done your HSC?
 Don’t have any formal degrees yet?
 That’s what STAT is for.
 It’s a multiple-choice test that improves your chances of getting into Western.

 Tell us if you have more than 12 months of paid, full-time work experience – even if it has nothing to do with the degree you’re interested in.
 It can help strengthen your application.

 A person who wishes to complete single subjects offered by the University without undertaking an award may apply for admission as a non-award student.
 Non-award admission allows applicants to undertake professional and personal development.
 Find out more information here.

 Western Sydney University offers cross institutional study opportunities to both its own students and students from other institutions.
 For detailed information on cross institutional studies, including how to apply and the cost, please refer to the Cross-Institutional Studies page.

-For more information, contact the Course Information Centre at email@example.com or call 1300 897 669.
+For more information, contact the Course Information Team at email@example.com or call 1300 897 669.